mikenguyen13/data_analysis/_book/18-experiment.md

 -   Subjects from the same population will be **randomly assigned** to either treatment or control group.
 This random assignment give us the confidence that changes in the outcome variable will be due only the treatment, not any other source (variable).
 -   It can be easier for hard science to have RCT because they can introduce the treatment, and have control environments.
 But it's hard for social scientists because their subjects are usually human, and some treatment can be hard to introduce, or environments are uncontrollable.
 Hence, social scientists have to develop different tools ([Quasi-experimental]) to recover causal inference or to recreate the treatment and control group environment.
 -   With RCT, you can easily establish internal validity
+-   Even though random assignment is not the same thing as *ceteris paribus* (i.e., holding everything else constant), it should have the same effect (i.e., under random manipulation, *other things equal* can be observed, on average, across treatment and control groups).

 Selection Problem